Standards

 Summary

-The CMTA Token (CMTAT) is a framework enabling the tokenization of equity and debt securities in compliance with Swiss law.
+The CMTA Token (CMTAT) is a framework enabling the tokenization of equity and debt securities, including structured products.

 The functional specifications of the CMTAT are summarized here.